Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network

 In general, we can notice that the LiDAR predictions are less smooth than the color ones, an artifact deriving from the sparse nature of the inputs and the multi-scale processing.
-Secondly, in all continual learning predictions, the cutoff in LiDAR projections - between points where LiDAR points exist and where they do not - is much more noticeable than in the offline case.
-We can presume this spawns from the reduced complexity of the task needed to be solved by the architecture.
-Indeed, in continual learning, much of the network capacity is used to maintain old knowledge sufficiently well, while in one-shot training the model can learn much better to recognize shapes correctly and to better share information between the branches.
-From the figures, it is also clear how the color information provides helpful clues to the LiDAR branches: compare, for example, the person on the right side of the image in the KD Same LiDAR and KD Img LiDAR: in the former, the prediction is very noisy and the points bleed around the original silhouette, while in the latter, the definition is significantly higher and there is no bleeding.
-Another interesting result can be noticed by looking at the bottom right of the KD Img images, in those cases the network is able to correctly recognize the \textit{other-ground} class (purple), which is challenging to detect even in the \textbf{offline} scenario.
+Secondly, in all continual learning predictions, the cutoff in LiDAR projections - between points where LiDAR points exist and where they do not - is more evident than in the offline case.
+We can assume this spawns from the reduced complexity of the task that needs to be solved by the architecture.
+Indeed, in continual learning, much of the network capacity is used to maintain old knowledge, while in one-shot training the model focuses more on recognizing shapes and sharing information between the branches.
+From the figures, it is also clear how the color information provides helpful clues to the LiDAR branches.
+For example, compare the person on the right side of the image in the \textit{KD Same LiDAR} and \textit{KD Img LiDAR}: in the former, the prediction is very noisy and the points bleed around the original silhouette, while in the latter, the definition is significantly higher and there is no bleeding.
+Another interesting result can be noticed by looking at the bottom right of the KD,Img images, in those cases the network can correctly recognize the \textit{other-ground} class (purple), which is challenging to detect even in the \textbf{offline} scenario.